MahdiRahbar/SLUSpell/README.md

 1. Using context based spell checker.
 2. Using more accurate dictionaries.
 3. Adding registraiton system to save client's work.
+4. Adding more test cases to check the robustness of the application.
 ## License
 SLUSpell is licensed under the terms of GNU General Public License v3.
 This library can be used for both academic and commercial purposes.
 For more information, check out the [LICENSE](https://github.com/MahdiRahbar/Spell_Checker/blob/main/LICENSE.txt) file.